-Web Page Item Description Periodically sync time with server When selected, the time is periodically updated with the NTP server at the configured interval below.
-Time update period (in hours) ?
-The time interval after which the device will contact the NTP server to update the time.
+Web Page Item Description NTP Server ?
+Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
+This field can accept canonical names of up to 64 characters in length.
+Note : The NTP Server setting needs to be restarted to spawn NTP or to change the server.
+Posix Timezone String ?
+See Section 2.6.5.1, "Time Zone Strings" for information about how to use the Posix Timezone String to specify time zone and daylight savings time where applicable.
+Enter up to 63 characters.
+Periodically sync time with server ?
+When selected, the time is periodically updated with the NTP server at the configured interval below.
+Time update period (in hours) The time interval after which the device will contact the NTP server to update the time.
 Enter up to 4 digits.
-Current Time Allows you to input the current time.
-(6 character limit) Relay Settings Activate Relay with DTMF Code ?
-Activates the relay when the DTMF Activation Code is entered on the phone during a SIP call with the device.
+Note : Syncing and changing the Time update period (in hours) setting does not require a reboot for the changes to take effect.
+Current Time Displays current time.
+Relay Settings Note : None of the Relay Settings require a reboot for the changes to take effect.
+Activate Relay with DTMF Code 🛜 Activates the relay when the DTMF Activation Code is entered on the phone during a SIP call with the device.
 RFC2833 DTMF payload types are supported.
-Relay Pulse Code ?
-DTMF code used to pulse the relay when entered on a phone during a SIP call with the device.
+Relay Pulse Code 7 DTMF code used to pulse the relay when entered on a phone during a SIP call with the device.
 Relay will activate for Relay Pulse Duration seconds then deactivate.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
-Relay Pulse Duration (in seconds) The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
+Relay Pulse Duration (in seconds) ?
+The length of time (in seconds) during which the relay will be activated when the DTMF Relay Activation Code is detected.
 Enter up to 5 digits.
 Relay Activation Code ?
 Activation code used to activate the relay when entered on a phone during a SIP call with the device.
 Relay will be active indefinitely, or until the DTMF Relay Deactivation code is entered.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Relay Deactivation Code ?
 Code used to deactivate the relay when entered on a phone during a SIP call with the device.
 Activate Relay with DTMF Code must be enabled.
 Enter up to 25 digits ( and # are supported).
 Play tone during DTMF Activation ?
 When selected, the device will play a tone out of the speaker upon DTMF relay activation.
 The tone plays for the DTMF Activation Duration (in seconds).
 Activate Relay During Ring ?
 When selected, the relay will be activated for as long as the device is ringing.
 When Auto-Answer Incoming Calls is enabled, the device will not ring and this option does nothing.
 Activate Relay During Night Ring ?
 When selected, the relay will be activated as long as the Nightringer extension is ringing.
-Activate Relay While Call Active When selected, the relay will be activated as long as the SIP call is active.
-Activate Relay on Button Press ?
-When selected, the relay will be activated when the Call button is pressed.
-Relay on Button Press Duration ?
-The length of time (in seconds) during which the relay will be activated when the Call button is pressed.
-Enter up to 5 digits.
-A Relay on Button Press Duration value of 0 will pulse the relay once when the Call button is pressed.
+Activote Delev While Cell Active When selected, the relay will be activated as long as the SIP call is active.
+Activate Relay While Call Active ?
+Then establish, the relay will be delivered as long as the en-